Harvey Lodish, Ph.D.

 Co-Founder, Chair of the SAB, and Board Member

-Tevard has assembled a team of scientific, clinical, and industry leaders to drive tRNA gene therapies to patients in a timeframe that matters.
+Tevard has assembled a team of scientific, clinical, and industry leaders to drive tRNA therapies to patients in a timeframe that matters.

 Co-Founder, Chair of the SAB, and Board Member